Barcelona Bucketlist: 20 Fun Things to Do in Barcelona

 Park Güell is a private park situated on a hill overlooking all of Barcelona.
 It’s comprised of architectural pieces designed by Gaudi and was originally going to be a residential area when the land was purchased in 1899.
 Gaudi used to live in one of the homes and as I stated before, his main source of architectural inspiration was nature.
 Finally, you won’t see straight lines in most of his work.

 TRAVEL TIP: When visiting Park Guell choose an afternoon slot.
-In the morning it was extremely harsh lighting which made for a not-so-pleasant visit (photography purposes).
+In the morning it was extremely harsh lighting which made for a not-so-pleasant visit (for photography purposes).